Writing a cold email to a person that you’ve never had contact with before might seem easy.

 Depending on who you’re reaching out to and the industry they’re in, it’s important to use a proper greeting.

-For Conservative industries such as government, finance, or law, stick to a safe bet – “Dear.”
+For more conventional, old-school sectors such as government, finance, or law, stick to a safe bet — “Dear.”

-However, if you want to get in touch with someone who works in a more casual industry such as fashion, sports, tech, media, or travel, it’s ok to opt for “Hi”, “Hello” or “Hey.”
+However, if you want to get in touch with someone who works in a more casual industry such as fashion, sports, tech, media, or travel, it’s okay to opt for a more relaxed greeting such as“Hi,” “Hello,” or even “Hey.”

 What you should avoid at all costs is using your prospect’s first and last name as it’s way too obsolete and generic, and you don’t want to come off as too stuffy.